-Development and storms continue to fell many large trees in neighborhoods and along roadways.
-Unfortunately, homeowners and government entities have been replacing the felled trees, which are typically large native species such as oaks, elms, sycamores, pines, and beech trees, with smaller ornamentals (e.g., bradford pears, kwanzan cherries, weeping cherries, Japanese cutleaf maples).
+Large native trees add to the character of a neighborhood, provide food and refuge for birds, and even help curb climate change.
+Planting trees is an easy way to make our lives better, and compounds with every year of growth.
+Unfortunately, homeowners and government entities have been replacing trees felled by storms and development, which are typically large native species such as oaks, elms, sycamores, pines, and beech trees, with smaller ornamentals (e.g., bradford pears, kwanzan cherries, weeping cherries, Japanese cutleaf maples).
 The shift in tree species to shorter, non-native trees drastically changes the ecology (i.e., food web and canopy height) of an area and has climate change implications.

 The planting of non-native ornamentals drastically reduces the food available for birds (Tallamy 2009).
 For example, a vast number of native moth and butterfly caterpillars will only eat the leaves of native shrubs and trees (i.e., they co-evolved together).
 Since 96% of terrestrial North American birds raise their young on a diet of insect protein, there will be more food and hence more birds if there are native trees in a given area.
 Not only is the oak tree the National Tree, it is also the top ranked tree for supporting moths and butterfly species (a total of 532 different species).
 In stark contrast, the pear tree (Pyrus spp.) only supports 138 species of moths and butterflies (Tallamy 2009).
 Both the American Beech (Fagus grandifolia) and native oaks (Quercus spp.) are in the 20 most valuable species of woody plants in terms of their ability to support wildlife (Tallamy 2009).
 Beeches and oaks also both produce high protein seeds that are critical components of many creature’s diets.
 With a 29% drop in bird populations in the United States and Canada since 1970, signifying 2.9 billion birds lost in almost 50 years, the need for planting native large trees is further underscored (Rosenberg et al. 2019).